 Yes, you should.
 If you’re planning on learning data science or working in the machine learning field, you need a laptop for when you’re working on the go.
 More specifically, you need a workstation laptop designed with high computing capabilities, an excellent graphics cards, and a storage unit for reliably processing large workloads.

 The batteries usually have standard voltage.
-Ordinary laptops may not have the processing power, roomy storage, or brilliant display you will need if you want to break into the tech field and become a data scientist.
+Ordinary laptops may not have the processing power, roomy storage, or brilliant display you will need if you want to break into the tech field and become a data scientist or enroll in a data science bootcamp.

 Best Laptops for Data Science FAQ